hediyeh-savari/hediyeh-savari.github.io/_pages/cv.md

 Publications
 ======
-H.Savari, A.Nikfarjam - ”Design and Fabrication of a Multifunctional Flexible Strain and Pressure Sensor based on Conductive Nanocomposites,” 2023. under preparation
+H.Savari, E.Zadehesmaeel, A.Nikfarjam - ”Design and Fabrication of a Multifunctional Flexible Strain and Pressure Sensor based on Conductive Nanocomposites,” 2024. under preparation

+E.Zadehesmaeel, H.Savari, A.Nikfarjam - ”Design and Fabrication of a Wearable Electrochromic Display with 100 Pixels and a Seven-Segment Configuration,” 2024. under preparation

+H.Savari, A.Nikfarjam - ”Design and Fabrication of Superconducting, Stable, and Low-Cost Electrodes on Flexible Substrates,” 2024. under preparation

 <!--
 <ul>{% for post in site.publications %}